AvaloniaUI/clang-builder-docker/README.md

 # CLang portable cross-toolchain

 This repository contains the source and build recipes for a universal Docker image that provides:
-- Clang 20 toolchain (based on https://github.com/silkeh/docker-clang image)
+- Clang 21 toolchain
-- libc++ (C++ standard library), libunwind and compiler-rt from LLVM 20 built from source
+- libc++ (C++ standard library), libunwind and compiler-rt from LLVM 21 built from source
 - Compiler-rt / libunwind as needed
 - Sysroots for cross-compilation:
   - aarch64 glibc (Debian 11)